lennyleadership/zhichang/content/docs/01 Interview Experience/27 AB Precision Lab Scientist/03_Interview Preparation/01_tell_me_about_yourself.md

 I used to work at Testmark and AECL,

-1) I developed the expertise in lab accreditation, quality control and quality assurance
+1) I developed the expertise in lab accreditation, quality control and quality assurance.

-2) I had hands-on experience on GC-MS
+2) I had hands-on experience on GC-MS. I developed a volatile organic compounds with GC-MS.

 3) In addition, I built advanced skills in macro.